Priyadarshan Jadhav: Personal life

 Priyadarshan was born on 29 April 1980 in Kolhapur.
 He currently lives in Mumbai with his wife Vaibhavi Gupte.
 He has a daughter Iraa and a newly born son Asim.

 Career

 Jadhav made his acting debut in Vijay Aso (2012).
 He was an actor and writer for the film Timepass 2, released in May 2015.
 He was in lead role for this movie along with Priya Bapat.
 He has also written screenplay for the prequel Timepass.

-Priyadarshan has played pivotal roles in films like Chintoo 2 in 2013 and Vijay Aso in 2012.
+Priyadarshan has played pivotal roles in films like Chintoo 2: Khajinyachi Chittarkatha in 2013 and Vijay Aso in 2012.
 He was the associate director for the film Hapus in 2010.
-2013 released Chintoo 2 - Khajinyachi Chittarkatha was also one of the opportunities to prove his acting.
+2013 released Chintoo 2: Khajinyachi Chittarkatha was also one of the opportunities to prove his acting.
 Portraying comic roles became his forte and he played entertained the audience in films like Jai Maharashtra Dhaba Bhatinda in 2012.
 Halal is Chinmay's Marathi film.
 Halal is directed by Shivaji Lotan Patil and produced by Amol Kagne.
 He won the Best Supporting actor for Halal at the 2017 Marathi Zee Cine Awards.